Are you ready to watch the best Anthony “BOY” Flores BMX videos because you are into real street shredding (the “old-school” style)?

 In here, Anthony demonstrates an x-up feeble grind of a flat ledge and on a down ledge.

 Also, in the end, he showcases you an x-up double peg, too, because he is not turning x-ups the same way with both grinds.

-After all, this may be the case for you as well, so you do not think you are the only one.
+After all, this may also be the case for you, so you do not think you are the only one.

 When it comes to learning grinds, you better hear it from Anthony “Boy” Flores himself.